 What does persecution look like in Jordan?

-The presence of Islamic extremists, including returning jihadists from Syria and Iraq, continues to pose a threat to the Christian community.
+ordan is also home to some Islamic extremist militants returning from war in Syria and Iraq, who pose a threat to the Christian community.

-The level of persecution is generally the same all over Jordan, although social control is likely to be higher in rural areas.
-The south of the country is also known to be more conservatively Islamic.
+Across the country, Christians who have converted from Islam face the most persecution.
+This is consistent all over the country, although social pressure and control is likely to be higher in rural areas.
+The south of the country is known to be more conservatively Islamic.

-Open Doors works with local partners in Jordan to support Christians through training, relief aid and rehabilitation projects.
+Open Doors works with local partners in Jordan to support Christians through training, relief aid and rehabilitation projects and raising prayer support.

-Dear Lord Jesus, may all those who have experienced suffering because of their faith in You know the depths of Your love, and Your power at work in them.
-Provide them with fellowship to help them grow in their faith.
-Give wisdom to our brothers and sisters facing pressure from the authorities.
-May the powerful witness of Your people soften hearts towards You and Your church.
-Stifle the threat of extremism in the country and continue to build Your church in Jordan.
+Lord Jesus, may all those who have experienced suffering because of their faith in You know the depths of Your love, and Your power at work in them.
+We pray that the families of new believers would be touched by their courage and their testimonies, and have their preconceptions about Christianity overturned.
+Please stifle the threat of extremism in Jordan and continue to build Your church there.
 Amen.